mathie/nanowrimo/_posts/2013-11-06-the-inner-game-of-pool.md

 ---
 layout: post
 title: The inner game of pool
+excerpt: |
+  It's a funny old game, pool.
+But how do you learn to play it?
+Malcolm and I experiment a little with it, and have some insight on how to learn/teach along the way.
 ---
 We're on holiday this week, in a lovely place on the Northumbrian coast.
 The house is fantastic -- it's unusual for me to get stay somewhere that has an